ElPiche/FinalProjectADF/MCP/Documentation/Feature Specification - Dynamic Context-Aware Anomaly Detection (Revised).md

                 return self.format_key(rule, local_dt.hour)

         # 3. Check Overnight Shifts (Yesterday's shift extending to today)
-        # Fix: Use '<' for end time check to avoid overlap
         yesterday = local_dt - timedelta(days=1)
         for rule in self.schedule:
             if rule.is_overnight and self.matches_rule(yesterday, rule):